Dozens thought about suicide due to Post Office Horizon scandal, report finds

 “It is also possible that more than 13 persons, as indicated by the Post Office in response to the inquiry’s requests in March 2025, died by suicide but that some deaths have not been reported to the Post Office or the inquiry.”

+A Post Office investigator had advised the Post Office that Mr Griffiths was partly to blame for the loss incurred from a robbery – during which he was injured – at his Hope Farm Post Office branch in Cheshire in May 2013, the report said.

+His death, aged 59, “was and remains devastating for his wife, children and other close family”, the report added.

-Sir Wyn’s report told of the range of ways in which the devastating fallout of the scandal affected Post Office workers and their families, from investigations to convictions.
+Sir Wyn’s report detailed the range of ways in which the devastating fallout of the scandal affected Post Office workers and their families, from investigations to convictions.

 He wrote: “Nearly all the persons interviewed under caution by Post Office investigators will have been in wholly unfamiliar territory and they will have found the experience to be troubling at best and harrowing at worst.”